-At first glance, Eye movement desensitisation reprocessing (EMDR) appears to approach psychological issues in an unusual way.
+At first glance, Eye movement desensitisation reprocessing (EMDR) appears to approach psychological issues unusually.
 It does not rely on talk therapy or medications.
-Instead, EMDR uses a natural function of the body, Rapid Eye Movement (REM), as its basis and Dr Francine Shapiro, the founder of EMDR, found that just three 90 minute sessions could alleviate symptoms of PTSD in more than 77% of the patients she treated.
+Instead, EMDR uses a natural body function, Rapid Eye Movement (REM), as its basis.
+Dr Francine Shapiro, the founder of EMDR, found that just three 90-minute sessions could alleviate symptoms of PTSD in more than 77% of the patients she treated.

 EMDR therapy is not limited to simply taking symptoms away.
 It addresses the past, present and future.
 The goal is to allow the person to achieve a complete state of emotional health.
 It has also been used to help athletes, performers and executives to achieve a state of “peak performance.”

-It is important to note that prior to treatment beginning, your therapist and you will create a ‘safe place’ – somewhere your mind can drift to, if, during your treatment, you become distressed at recalling the event.
+It is important to note that before treatment begins, you and your therapist will create a ‘safe place’ – somewhere your mind can drift to if, during your treatment, you become distressed at recalling the event.